-10.2 Practicals in the Second Year for MS Students
+10.2.
+Practicals in the Second Year

-Students do four practicals per term in their second year, of which eleven are assessed via submitted report: for the twelfth practical, Materials Selection, in your practical groups you will produce a poster for entry to the Poster Competition.
-Practicals in the second year take three afternoons each to complete and in Michaelmas and Hilary Terms are carried out on Monday, Tuesday and Wednesday afternoons.
+Students do four practicals per term in their second year, of which three are assessed via submitted report, and seven by practical book (2P11 TEM is not assessed but must still be completed): for the twelfth practical, Materials Selection, in your practical groups you will produce a poster for entry to the Poster Competition.
+Practicals in the second year normally take three afternoons each to complete and in Michaelmas and Hilary Terms are carried out on Monday, Tuesday and Wednesday afternoons.
 The experiments in Trinity Term are timetabled differently.
-Details of teams and timetabling are arranged at a meeting on Monday of first week each term.
-It is expected that you attend labs for each full afternoon the practical is scheduled and you will need to secure permission if you need to leave early.
+Details of teams and timetabling are arranged at a meeting on Monday of first week each term, at which attendance is compulsory.
+It is expected that you attend labs for each full afternoon the practical is scheduled and you will need to secure permission if you have a good reason to leave early.
 You will also be required to sign-in on arrival and sign-out on departure, for safety reasons.